Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### RSI Correlation Tracker — Threshold and Real Correlation

 The RSI Correlation Tracker is available as a single per-user alert.
 Users select exactly one timeframe and a mode (`rsi_threshold` or `real_correlation`).
+  - Startup warm‑up: On first observation per (pair_key, timeframe), baseline the last closed bar and current mismatch state; trigger only when a new bar produces a transition into mismatch.

 - Pair selection is not required; backend evaluates a fixed set of correlation pair keys from `app/constants.py`.
 - Triggers insert into `rsi_correlation_tracker_alert_triggers` and emails reuse a compact template.